SCROLL TO DISCOVER

 The government now encourages 12 month holiday licenses to help promote all year round tourism.
 Historically Holiday Parks were only granted an 8-month seasonal license and were restricted to opening for shorter periods.
 This increase in season length to 12 months has unfortunately seen some park operators take advantage of unsuspecting customers by allowing them to live on site which breaks then parks licence and puts those owners living on holiday parks at risk.
 If you are told you can live on a holiday park with a holiday licence we would advise proceeding with extreme caution.

 As the government and local councils stepped up the policing of holiday parks, many owners have been found to be living on such sites under the impression they had a permanent residence license.
-We speak from first hand stories and do everything in our power to ensure our owners are forewarned and forearmed with knowledge and information.
+We speak from first-hand stories and do everything in our power to ensure our owners are forewarned and forearmed with knowledge and information.

 Our best advice to you if you are thinking of living permanently in a caravan